-- Remove snow and ice from body including lights, seat, footrests, controls and instruments. - 2.
-Verify that air silencer prefilter is free of snow.

-- Verify that skis and steering operate freely.
+- 1. Remove snow and ice from body including lights, seat, footrests, controls and instruments. - 2.
+Verify that air silencer prefilter is free of snow. - 3.
+Verify that skis and steering operate freely.
 Check corresponding action of skis versus handlebar. - 4.
 Check fuel level.
 Replenish if necessary. - 5.
-Check injection oil level (E-TEC models).
-Replenish if necessary. - Check coolant and brake fluid levels.
-In case of a low level, contact an authorized Ski-Doo dealer. - All storage compartments must be properly latched and they must not contain any heavy or breakable objects.
-Hood and side panels must be also properly latched. - 8.
+Check coolant and brake fluid levels.
+In case of a low level, contact an authorized Ski-Doo dealer. - 6.
+All storage compartments must be properly latched and they must not contain any heavy or breakable objects.
+Hood and side panels must be also properly latched. - 7.
 Check track condition.
-Remove snow or ice if necessary. - 9.
-Check rear suspension slider shoes condition. - Activate the throttle control lever several times to check that it operates easily and smoothly.
-It must return to idle position when released. - 11.
+Remove snow or ice if necessary. - 8.
+Check rear suspension slider shoes condition. - 9.
+Activate the throttle control lever several times to check that it operates easily and smoothly.
+It must return to idle position when released. - 10.
 Activate the brake lever and make sure the brake fully applies before the brake control lever touches the handlebar grip.
-It must return to the rest position when released. - Apply parking brake and check if it operates properly.
+It must return to the rest position when released. - 11.
+Apply parking brake and check if it operates properly.
 Leave parking brake applied.